JasperThorburn/devopsculture/Lab_3/README.md

-# Lab 3 - Functional Testing
+# Lab 3 - Revenge of the Functional Testing

 ## Exercises